dgattey/factorio_music_generator/README.md

 ## :hammer: Behind the scenes

-It's a `yarn` project, with decently minimal dependencies (Vercel's arg parser, a JSON -> Lua converter, canvas, and the excellent ADM Zip are the real requirements, and cli-progress allows easy understanding of the ~ minute long process with 200 files).
+It's a `yarn` project, with decently minimal dependencies (Vercel's `arg` parser, a JSON -> Lua converter, `canvas`, and the excellent ADM Zip are the real requirements, and `progress-estimator` allows easy understanding of the ~ minute long process with 200 files).
 The files are split up in the `source` folder for a bit better organization (though it could use some work).
 Feel free to use it, take it, change it, and let's have fun playing Factorio with more music!

-This project uses Commitlint, Prettier, ESLint, Husky, and semantic-release to handle all the formatting, linting, and releases!
+This project uses Commitlint, Prettier, ESLint, Husky, and semantic-release to handle all the formatting, linting, and releases.
 Proudly open source.